How to ferment your vegetables with my über nutrient dense ‘hauskraut number!

 And, she was right.
 Don’t you hate that?
 Now I use my food processor to grate and chop all my veggies.
 It saves me SO much time!

-Step 3: Add salt and massage
+Step 3: ADD YOUR SALT and massage those vegetables

 There is no magic amount of salt to add to your ferment.
-My fermentation guru, Sandor Katz suggests you “try 3 tablespoons of salt per 5 pound of vegetables” That’s about 45g of salt for each 2.3 (ish) kilos of veggies.
+My fermentation guru, Sandor Katz suggests you “try 3 tablespoons of salt per 5 pound of vegetables.”
+That’s about 45g of salt for each 2.3 (ish) kilos of veggies.

 And that’s much too exact for this fermenter!